dumbdevss/movement-tutorial/nft_marketplace/developing_smart_contract.md

 }
 ```

-**Implementation details:**
+**Why we need this function**: It allows owners to transfer NFTs without a sale, supporting gifting or private transfers.

+**Why these components**:

+- **PermissionRef**: Ensures only the owner can authorize the transfer, maintaining security.
-- Verifies the NFT exists and owner is caller
+- **Vector Access**: Retrieves the NFT efficiently for state updates.
-- Ensures new owner is different from current owner
-- Transfers NFT to new owner
-- Updates NFT: owner, clears sale status, price, and auction

 ## TODO 16: Cancel an NFT Listing

-Let's implement the function to cancel an NFT listing:
+Implement the function to cancel an NFT listing:

 ```move
 public entry fun cancel_listing(owner: &signer, nft_id: u64) acquires Marketplace, MarketplaceFunds {